How Hannah Shaw, The 'Kitten Lady,' Rescues The Most Fragile Felines

 On why it's important to check if the kitten has a mother before rescuing

 If you find a kitten outside, you can assume, if they look like they're clean and they look like they're fed and they're not covered in filth and they're not crying out, these kittens have somebody who's been feeding them.
 And it's not the local raccoon — it's their mom.
-So a lot of the time these kittens do have a mom. ...
+So a lot of the time, these kittens do have a mom. ...
 So we want to always assume that the kittens have a mom, unless they're in a situation where they're very dirty, they're obviously in distress.
 In those situations, yeah, we can scoop them up, and we want to be able to provide care to those kittens too. ...

 I'm known as Kitten Lady.
 I am dedicating my life to taking care of kittens, but I'll never be as good as a mom cat is at taking care of these babies.